Paramahansa Yogananda

 Paramahansa Yogananda (born Mukunda Lal Ghosh; January 5, 1893 – March 7, 1952) was an Indian and American Hindu monk, yogi, and guru who founded the Self-Realization Fellowship (SRF)/Yogoda Satsanga Society of India (YSS), a religious meditation and Kriya Yoga organization, to disseminate his teachings.
 A chief disciple of the yoga guru Swami Sri Yukteswar Giri, he was sent by his lineage to spread yogic teachings to the West.
 He immigrated to the US at the age of 27, intending to demonstrate a unity between Eastern and Western religions and advocate for a balance between Western material growth and Indian spirituality.
 His longstanding influence on the American yoga movement, and especially the yoga culture of Los Angeles, led yoga experts to consider him the "Father of Yoga in the West".
 He lived his final 32 years in the US.

 Yogananda was among the first Indian religious teachers to settle in the US, and the first prominent Indian to be hosted in the White House (by President Calvin Coolidge in 1927); his early acclaim led to him being dubbed "the 20th century's first superstar guru" by the Los Angeles Times.
 Arriving in Boston in 1920, he embarked on a successful transcontinental speaking tour before settling in Los Angeles in 1925.
-For the next two and a half decades, he gained local fame and expanded his influence worldwide: he created a monastic order and trained disciples, went on teaching tours, bought properties for his organization in various California locales, and initiated thousands into Kriya Yoga.
+Over the next two and a half decades, he established a monastic order, trained disciples, conducted teaching tours, acquired properties for his organization in California, and initiated thousands into Kriya Yoga.
 By 1952, SRF had over 100 centers in both India and the United States.
 As of 2012, they had groups in nearly every major American city.
 His "plain living and high thinking" principles attracted people from all backgrounds among his followers.

 He published his Autobiography of a Yogi in 1946 to critical and commercial acclaim.
 It has sold over four million copies, with Harper San Francisco listing it as one of the "100 best spiritual books of the 20th Century".
 Former Apple CEO Steve Jobs ordered 500 copies of the book, for each guest at his memorial to be given a copy.
 It was also one of Elvis Presley's favorite books, and one he gave out often.
 The book has been regularly reprinted and is known as "the book that changed the lives of millions".
 A documentary about his life commissioned by SRF, Awake: The Life of Yogananda, was released in 2014.
 He remains a leading figure in Western spirituality.
 A biographer of Yogananda, Phillip Goldberg, considers him "the best known and most beloved of all Indian spiritual teachers who have come to the West".